Kokke3000/Kokke3000/README.md

 Larp net: A UI-website for a larp in the summer of 2023

-CigarLounge: An open source LAN chat website.
+CigarLounge: A private chat website.